Dinner, supper or tea time (or whatever you call it!) is the start of your toddler’s bedtime routine…

 Your one-year-old toddler is still very young and needs to be in bed by 6.30-7pm so their last meal of the day is still going to be earlier than the rest of the family would probably like to eat.

-Their daily meal schedule leading up to supper should look something like this:
+Their daily meal schedule and snack times leading up to supper should look something like this:

 - Breakfast: 8am